ls1intum/Artemis/docs/dev/guidelines/client-tests.rst

           }));
         });

-2. Do not overuse ``NO_ERRORS_SCHEMA`` (https://angular.io/guide/testing-components-scenarios#no_errors_schema).
+2. Do not overuse ``NO_ERRORS_SCHEMA`` (`link <https://angular.io/guide/testing-components-scenarios#no_errors_schema>`_).
    This tells angular to ignore the attributes and unrecognized elements, prefer to use component stubs as mentioned above.

-3. When using sinon, use sandboxes (https://sinonjs.org/releases/latest/sandbox/).
-   Sandboxes remove the need to keep track of every fake created, which greatly simplifies cleanup and improves readability.
+3. Sinon uses sandboxes, which remove the need of keeping track of every fake created, which greatly simplifies cleanup and improves readability.
-   Since ``sinon@5.0.0``, the sinon object is a default sandbox.
+   Since ``sinon@5.0.0``, the sinon object is a default `sandbox <https://sinonjs.org/releases/latest/sandbox/>`_, meaning one doesn't need to do any setup work.
    Unless you have a very advanced setup or need a special configuration, you probably want to only use that one.
+   In ``afterEach`` block one should add ``sinon.restore()``, which restores all fakes created through sandbox.

-4. Make sure to have at least 80% test coverage.
+4. Make sure to have at least 80% line test coverage.
 Running ``yarn test --coverage`` to create a coverage report.
 You can also simply run the tests in IntelliJ IDEA with coverage activated.

 5. It is preferable to test a component through the interaction of the user with the template.
 This decouples the test from the concrete implementation used in the component.
    For example if you have a component that loads and displays some data when the user clicks a button, you should query for that button, simulate a click and then assert that the data has been loaded and that the expected template changes have occurred.

-6. Do not remove the template during tests.
-The template is a crucial part of a component and should not be removed during test.
+6. Do not remove the template during tests by making use of ``overrideTemplate()``.
+The template cis a crucial part of a component and should not be removed during test.
 Do not do this:

  .. code:: ts